Here are some of the biggest factors that influence your power bill.

 Living Habits

-Understanding how your habits impact your power bill is important and can help you save money.
+Understanding how your habits impact your power bill can help you save money.

 Working from Home

 If you have a home business, there’s a good chance you are using more power.
 Having an extra computer running, along with other office electronics, will increase your power bill.
-Being at home all day also means you will have more lights on, and you’re heating your home longer and for more hours of the day, than someone who works away from home.
+Being home all day means you'll use more lights and heat or cool your home longer than someone who works away from home.

 Holidays

 Gifts aren’t the only things that impact your wallet during the holidays.
-You may be spending more time at home entertaining or relaxing, which means you’re using more power than normal.
+You may be spending more time at home entertaining or relaxing.
+This means you’re using more power than normal.
 Putting up decorative lighting and spending more time cooking can also add to your bill.

 Guests

-Having overnight visitors can lead you to use more heat or air conditioning, more hot water for showers and increase the number of loads running through your washer and dryer.
+Overnight visitors can lead to using more heat or air conditioning, more hot water for showers, and running your washer and dryer more often.

 Your Home's Characteristics

-The age of your home and how well it’s maintained influence your power use.
+The age of your home and how well it’s taken care of can affect your power use.
 Doing regular maintenance on your home can help you save money now and in the long run.

 Insulation